 Diameter: malignant melanoma is larger than some surrounding moles, often greater than 6 millimeters or the size of a pencil eraser; however, malignant melanoma is less than 6 millimeters when it first appears

-Evolving: malignant melanoma continues to grow and change, while other benign moles remain the same
+Evolving: malignant melanoma continues to grow and change, while other benign moles remain the same.

 Treatment options

 In the event your biopsy is diagnosed as a dysplastic mole and the entire mole was not removed, your dermatologist may schedule you for a conservative excision to completely remove the mole.
+For more information refer to “Common Procedures Performed in Dermatology”.

 Follow-up care